-Executive Summary 1 1.0 Introduction and request for relief 2.0 The electrical grid is critical infrastructure and is undergoing significant changes that require the increased and flexible use of mobile wireless networks by CEUs 2.1 The electrical grid constitutes critical infrastructure 2.2 The electrical grid is evolving rapidly to meet societal needs and take advantage of new technological developments 2.3 Efficient and effective wireless data communications constitute an increasingly important element of the electrical grid 2.4 The smart grid requires extensive connectivity services that are best provided by using Canadian mobile wireless networks 3.0 The relief sought by CEA will greatly improve the management of the electrical grid 15 3.1 SIM card lock-in is hampering the development of Smart Grid in Canada 3.2 SIM card lock-in undermines redundancy in the smart grid 17 3.3 CEUs need to be able to deploy and interconnect their private networks with the networks of MNOs 3.4 CEUs must be able to secure the smart grid and protect the privacy of confidential information 4.0 A shared two-digit MNC for CEUs will overcome the obstacles that CEUs are experiencing and that impede the development of smart grid in Canada 5.0 Regulatory change is needed for CEA to acquire an MNC and be granted PVNO status 23 6.0 Other jurisdictions are granting or considering granting MNCs to electrical utilities 27 7.0 The relief requested by CEA advances the policy objectives and is consistent with the Policy Direction 8.0 Conclusion
+Executive Summary......
+Error!
+Bookmark not defined.
+1.0 Introduction and request for relief......
+Error!
+Bookmark not defined.
+2.0 The electrical grid is critical infrastructure and is undergoing significant changes that require the increased and flexible use of mobile wireless networks by CEUs....
+Error!
+Bookmark not defined.
+2.1The electrical grid constitutes critical infrastructure......Error!
+Bookmark not defined.
+2.2 The electrical grid is evolving rapidly to meet societal needs and take advantage of new technological developments......Error!
+Bookmark not defined.
+2.3 Efficient and effective wireless data communications constitute an increasingly important element of the electrical grid......Error!
+Bookmark not defined.
+2.4 The smart grid requires extensive connectivity services that are best provided by using Canadian mobile wireless networks......Error!
+Bookmark not defined.
+3.0 The relief sought by CEA will greatly improve the management of the electrical grid......Error!
+Bookmark not defined.
+3.1 SIM card lock-in is hampering the development of Smart Grid in Canada.....
+Error!
+Bookmark not defined.
+3.2 SIM card lock-in undermines redundancy in the smart gridError!
+Bookmark not defined.
+3.3 CEUs need to be able to deploy and interconnect their private networks with the networks of MNOsError!
+Bookmark not defined.
+3.4 CEUs must be able to secure the smart grid and protect the privacy of confidential information......Error!
+Bookmark not defined.
+4.0A shared two-digit MNC for CEUs will overcome the obstacles that CEUs are experiencing and that impede the development of smart grid in Canada.....
+Error!
+Bookmark not defined.
+Regulatory change is needed for CEA to acquire an MNC and be granted PVNO status .Error!
+5.0 Bookmark not defined.
+6.0 Other jurisdictions are granting or considering granting MNCs to electrical utilities......Error!
+Bookmark not defined.
+7.0 The relief requested by CEA advances the policy objectives and is consistent with the Policy Direction.....
+Error!
+Bookmark not defined.
+8.0 Conclusion......
+Error!
+Bookmark not defined.